There are copious amounts of articles and videos published about creating the ultimate EDC (everyday carry) bag and gear.

 Carefully tuck away the bare minimum EDC gear you will need to survive if trapped at work or delayed when trying to reach your EDC bag or vehicle.

 Survival Gear to Store Nearby During the Work Day

-- Water purification kit and Water – do not assume that faucets will continue to flow water at your work place.
+- Personal Water filter and Water – do not assume that faucets will continue to flow water at your work place.
 If a communal water fountain, dispenser, or vending machine does exist, expect panicked co-workers to empty them quickly and horde the contents.

 - Protein – Food from the vending machine will disappear quickly as well.
 Depending upon the type of disaster, you could be trapped at work and away from your vehicle where your EDC bag and extra gear is located for at least a day, or more – before starting a dangerous and long walk back to your rural location.
 Keeping up your strength for the hike home should be a primary concern.
 Store protein bars, granola bars, beef jerky, peanuts, and similar snack foods with a long shelf life nearby while at work, inside your car, and in a pocket in your rural EDC bag.

 - Ammo – Store at least two, but preferably more, fully loaded magazines in an accessible place in your work area.
 If you work somewhere that prohibits concealed carry, well, that’s a damn shame and a really bad idea – and storing ammo nearby will probably not help you survive.
 Also keep a bare minimum gun cleaning and repair kit stored with your extra ammo.
 If force to defend yourself for hours to day while stuck at your work place, the gun will need cleaned before the drive or walk home.